Treatment of Gastric and Esophageal Movement Disorder - Achalasia and Poem Procedure

 • Gastroesophageal reflux disease.

-What follow-up is required after treatment?
+What follow-up is needed after treatment?

 What result can be expected from the different treatment options?

-Heller laparoscopic myotomy surgery is effective in 76% to 90% of people with achalasia It is important to remember that up to 30% of people experience symptoms of gastroesophageal reflux after surgery.
+Heller's laparoscopic myotomy surgery is effective in 76% to 90% of people with achalasia It is important to remember that up to 30% of people experience symptoms of gastroesophageal reflux after surgery.
 Complications during surgery 5-10%

-Living with Achalasia
+Living with achalasia

 It is important to discuss all treatment options and their success rates for controlling symptoms, the need for repeated procedures and frequency, and the risks and benefits of each procedure.

-Cutting food into small bite-sized pieces and eating in an upright position - this will allow gravity to help move food through your esophagus.
+Cutting the food into small bite-sized pieces and eating in an upright position - this will allow gravity to help move food through your esophagus.

 Sleep with your head held high.

-Avoid eating solid foods before bedtime.
+Avoiding eating solid foods before going to bed.

-Procedure description
+Procedure Description

 medical procedure icon

-In the case of cutting of the lower esophageal muscle that separates the stomach from the esophagus, one of the main complications is reflux disease of up to 20%, which can be treated very effectively by antacids such asPPI.
+In the case of cutting of the lower esophageal muscle that separates the stomach from the esophagus, one of the main complications is reflux disease of up to 20%, which can be treated very effectively by antacids such as PPI.

 In the rest of the cases complications are rare and include bleeding, perforation and infection.
 Most often these complications can only be treated with conservative therapy.

-ACHLAZIA POEM
+Achalasia POEM

 Preparation for treatment